ishagupta0103/refine_dashboard/README.md

 # refine_dashboard
-A MERN stack web application.
-A place where people can list their properties, see listed properties, contact agents, and see the revenues.
+A MERN stack web application made using Refine (React-based framework) including user authentication and registration, CRUD operations.
+Here we can list real-estate properties, see listed properties, contact agents, and see the revenues

 # Technologies Used
 MongoDB